Things to Do in Toulouse in February

 The city's medieval streets fill with giant papier-mâché figures and traditional Occitan bands.
 Locals wear red scarves and throw confetti from balconies above Rue d'Alsace-Lorraine.
 The parade route ends at Place du Capitole with hot wine and chestnut stands.

-The city's symphony orchestra performs in the historic Capitole building—February programs typically feature French composers with the building's acoustics at their winter best.
+The city's symphony orchestra performs in the historic Capitole building, February programs typically feature French composers with the building's acoustics at their winter best.
 The marble foyer becomes a social scene with pre-concert champagne.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid